 Last but not least, EnergySage: we don’t actually sell solar panel systems directly.
 Our online Solar Marketplace allows you to receive and compare up to seven custom solar quotes from installers near you.
 All of our installer partners go through a stringent screening and vetting process prior to quoting on the Marketplace; we ensure they’re an experienced, reputable company with proper insurance and licensing

 The installers that provide you quotes through the Marketplace are likely smaller in size than the SunRuns and Vivints of the world.
 However, there are benefits to choosing a local installer on EnergySage over larger national companies.
-For one, they’re more likely to offer better pricing and higher quality equipment.
+For one, they’re more likely to offer better pricing and higher quality equipment from a top manufacturer.
 Smaller installation companies often have lower overhead costs, therefore can charge less for similarly-sized installations.

 Our quote comparison tool also standardizes assumptions for cost and savings calculations.
 Offline, you’ll likely receive quotes directly from installers that assume different utility inflation rates, degradations, or incentives that can misrepresent one company’s offering over another.
 Standardization of these factors ensures that every quote is on an even-level playing field.